reframejs/reframe/docs/overview.template.md

   You can configure your app to have a frontend only (aka static site), a frontend + backend (aka SSR app), a backend only (aka old-school app with plain old HTML), or a frontend + backend + database/ORM (aka full-stack app).
   And it is easy to add/remove a backend, and/or a frontend, and/or a database/ORM to an existing app.

-Some benefits of Reframe's flexibility:
+Leading to these benefits:

 **Take Over Control** -
-As your app grows you can eject parts of Reframe.
+As your app grows and as the need arises you can eject and take control over Reframe parts.

-Every part of Reframe can be ejected
-Progressive eject: Every part of Reframe can be ejected.
-More progressive eject.
-We call this feature of being able to eject parts "progressive eject", see.
+All Reframe parts are ejectable which means that you gain full control if you eject all parts.

 **Easily Removable** -
-Every part of Reframe is ejectable.
-This means that if you eject everything, then you effectively get rid of Reframe.
+If you eject all Reframe parts then you effectively get rid of Reframe.
 Your code then doesn't depend on Reframe anymore but only on do-one-thing-do-it-well libraries.

 **Rapid Prototyping** -
-The stack is flexible: you
-A trick
+You can change your app's stack at any point which comes in handy for quick prototyping.
+For example,
+you can have your first prototype to be a frontend only (static site) in order to be able to easily deploy it (to a static host such as Netlify or GitHub Pages).
+You would skip a database by hard-writting the data in your code base.
-to then gradually add a server then a database.
+You would then add a server and a real database at a later point when hard-writing data isn't sustainable anymore.

+**Learn Once, Write Any App** -
+Instead of using different frameworks for different types of JavaScript stacks, you can use Reframe to be able to implement apps with all kinds of JavaScript stacks.

+Also, as your prototype grows into something serious you can gradully get rid of Reframe to eventually remove Reframe entirely.

+you can have your first prototype to be a frontend only (static site) and later on add a server and database to it.
+That way
+You can then easily deploy your prototype to a static host

+That way you can easily deploy your first prototype.
+As add a server and real database later on.
+Instead of
+For example you can start a prototype with a hard-written fill the data in manually databse
-Start with a frontend with that you can easily deploy to a static frontend.
+For example you can start with a frontend only that you can easy deploy with that you can easily deploy to a static frontend.
 And then add a server with a database.
-As your prototype grows into something serious you can, thanks to progressive eject, gradully and fully get rid of Reframe.

-**Learn Once, Write Any App** -
-Instead of learning different frameworks to implement apps with different types of JavaScript stacks, you can learn Reframe to be able to implement apps with all kinds of JavaScript stacks.